barkinet/dart_hangouts_api/README.md

 To test your application you will first have to upload it (including the packages) to `<YOUR_SERVER_PATH>`

-Then go to [google apis console](https://code.google.com/apis/console/) and create a new Project Create a new `Client ID` for web applications in "API Access" Activate the Google+ Hangouts API in "Services"
+Then go to [google apis console](https://code.google.com/apis/console/) and create a new Project.

+Create a new `Client ID` for web applications in "API Access"

+Activate the Google+ Hangouts API in "Services"

 In "Hangouts" enter the URL to your XML file in Application URL.